-- The date, time and campus on which the seminar will be held - Room capacity needs - Requests for specific desired locations (e.g. Departmental videoconference rooms SC-141, RE-201, DW421) - Equipment needs (e.g. Will you use your own laptop or the computer present within the seminar room?) - Videoconference needs (e.g. What campuses will the event be video conferenced to and differentiate between the originating and receiving sites) - It is expected that students will ensure that their seminar is accessible (via in person and videoconference) on at least three FAU campuses. - Off-campus/external connection/skype needs (with phone numbers and email addresses for appropriate IT staff at non-FAU locations and or individuals wishing to join the meeting via skype or conference call).
+- The date, time and campus on which the seminar will be held - Room capacity needs - Requests for specific desired locations (e.g. Departmental videoconference rooms SC-141, RE-201, DW421) - Equipment needs (e.g. Will a laptop be used or the computer present within the seminar room?) - It is expected that students will ensure that their seminar is accessible (via in-person and virtual) on at least three FAU campuses and to the public. - Link for virtual broadcast

-It is the student's responsibility to ensure that the proposal seminar announcement is emailed to all IB faculty and students at least one week prior to the proposal seminar.
-The announcement should be sent to the program coordinator who will forward it to the relevant parties.
+It is the student's responsibility to ensure that the proposal (candidacy exam) seminar announcement is emailed to all IB faculty and students at least one week prior to the proposal seminar.
+The announcement should be sent to the IB Program Coordinator who will forward it to the relevant parties.
 If unforeseen circumstances prevent the proposal defense announcement from being sent out on time, there is a 24 hr grace period.
-If the announcement is not received by the program coordinator within the 24 hr grace period, the candidate must re-schedule the proposal defense.
+If the announcement is not received by the IB Program Coordinator within the 24 hr grace period, the candidate must re-schedule the proposal (candidacy exam) defense.

 The candidate must also post physical fliers within the biology buildings on the campuses to which the seminar will be broadcast.
-The physical fliers must also be posted one week prior to the proposal seminar.
+The physical fliers must also be posted one week prior to the proposal (candidacy exam) defense.

 - Students who fail the candidacy exam shall have one additional semester to pass.
-If unsuccessful the second time, the student shall be dropped from the IB Ph.D. program. - Successful defense of the oral and written proposal shall qualify the student for candidacy but is contingent upon satisfactory completion of the core and elective course(s) requirements.
-Students may propose and defend before completion of the course requirements, but formal advancement to candidacy will be delayed until core course requirements are satisfied.
+If unsuccessful the second time, the student shall be dropped from the IB Ph.D. program. - Successful defense of the oral and written proposal (candidacy exam) shall qualify the student for candidacy but is contingent upon satisfactory completion of the core and elective course(s) requirements.
+Students may propose and defend before completion of

+- the course requirements, but formal advancement to candidacy will be delayed until core course requirements are satisfied. - The IB Program Director or designee may serve as an observer at the oral proposal defense.